conda/conda-docs/docs/source/user-guide/tutorials/build-pkgs-skeleton.rst

 .. code-block:: bash

-    $ SSL_NO_VERIFY=1 conda skeleton pypi a_package
+    SSL_NO_VERIFY=1 conda skeleton pypi a_package

 And on Windows systems:

 .. code-block:: batch

-    > set SSL_NO_VERIFY=1
+    set SSL_NO_VERIFY=1
-    > conda skeleton pypi a_package
+    conda skeleton pypi a_package
-    > set SSL_NO_VERIFY=
+    set SSL_NO_VERIFY=

-It is recommended to unset this environment variable immediately after use since some other tools may recognize it when you still want verified SSL connections.
+We recommend that you unset this environment variable immediately after use.
+If it is not unset, some other tools may recognize it and incorrectly use unverified SSL connections.

-Using this feature will cause ``requests`` to emit warnings to STDERR about insecure settings.
-As long as you know (or have been advised by your IT department) that what you're doing is safe, it's OK to ignore these warnings.
+Using this option will cause ``requests`` to emit warnings to STDERR about insecure settings.
+If you know that what you're doing is safe, or have been advised by your IT department that what you're doing is safe, you may ignore these warnings.

 .. _`help1`: